RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-In this section, we present the results of experiments that evaluate the modeling accuracy and speedups achieved by FCM over the HSPICE model.
-We also evaluate the impact of non-idealities on various DNNs realized on resistive crossbar systems using Rx-Caffe.
+We now present the experimental results to demonstrate the modeling accuracy and speedups achieved by FCM over circuit simulation.
+We also evaluate the application-level accuracy of large-scale DNNs on non-ideal resistive crossbar systems using RxNN.